U.S. intervention on EU opens rift in UK leadership

 The head of the German parliament's influential EU Affairs Committee took a different approach, warning Britain against trying to "blackmail" other countries in its push to fashion a new relationship with Europe.

-"The prime minister's view is that he wants a change in Britain's relationship with the European Union and to seek fresh consent for that," the spokesman said.
+"The prime minister's view is that he wants a change in Britain's relationship with the European Union and to seek fresh consent for that," he said.

-Nigel Farage, the leader of the anti-EU UK Independence Party, which has surged in the polls on the back of eurosceptic sentiment, was more blunt.
+Nigel Farage, the leader of the anti-EU UK Independence Party, a party which has surged in the polls on the back of eurosceptic sentiment, was more blunt.

 Daniel Hannan, a Conservative lawmaker in the European Parliament and a prominent eurosceptic, was equally scathing.